liufengyinxue/Ising-model/README.md

 # Ising-model
-1D and 2D Ising model based on Metropolis algorithm
+1D and 2D Ising model based on Metropolis and Wolff algorithm.